- What is the Scam?

 What is the Scam?

-1. You're In Contact With a Fake Customer Support or the Fraud Department
+You Connect With a Fake Customer Support or the Fraud Department

 There are two different ways this scam is set up: